-Why, then, do cats purr?
+So why do cats purr?

-How Your Kitty Purrs?
+How Does Your Kitty Purr?

 Ancestral Art of Newborn Communication

 Your kitty’s ability to purr may have been an ancestral trait that increased the survival of the feline litter.
-A mother feline developed the purr in order to hide the mewling of the newborn from any nearby predators.
+A mother feline could have developed the purr in order to hide the mewling of the newborn from any nearby predators.

-In return, the kittens learn how to purr to communicate with both their Mama Cat and their littermates.
+In return, the kittens learn how to purr to communicate with both their mama cat and their littermates.

 Happiness and Contentment